- Save up to £50 a year by draught proofing your home, and get expert tips on installation

 It could cost between £200 and £400 to hire an installer to draught proof your home.
 It can be cheaper to do it yourself and, depending on what needs doing in your home, could cost about £120.

-Full draught-proofing could save you an average of £55 a year.
+Full draught-proofing could save you up to £50 a year.

 As well helping your heating bills, draught-free homes are more comfortable to live in - so you should be able to turn down your thermostat.
-Turning down your thermostat by just one degree could save you another £65 per year.
+Turning down your thermostat by just one degree could save you an average of £75 per year.

 |Draught proofing costs and savings|